KCErb/cordwainer/tutorials/start.md

 I was a little confused about this bit of code, and the fantastic [@jasonrclark](https://github.com/jasonrclark) answered my question like so

 > The key thing is what bundler/setup actually does, and that's setting up the load paths for your gems so that only things in your Gemfile are available.
-This is super important for local dev because our Gemfile forces everything to use the source copy rather than any gem installed copies of shoes.
+This is super important for local dev because our Gemfile forces everything to use the source copy rather than any gem-installed copies of Shoes.

 So the point is that at this stage of development, the picker is mostly about getting the development environment set up.
 It's all primed to select backends, but that's not really the point right now.